 Ethan Brown is a veteran of the United States Air Force, where he spent 11 years as a Special Operations Joint Terminal Attack Controller.
-During his service, he conducted multiple combat deployments while serving with a variety of Joint Special Operations teams.
-He is a Bronze Star recipient and has been awarded multiple Army and Air Force Commendations, Joint Service, and Combat Action Medals.
-Upon separation from the military, he entered the policy community as the inaugural Military Fellow at the Center for the Study of the Presidency & Congress, where he currently serves as a Senior Fellow for National Security, conducting research on defense strategy, policy, and global competition.
-As a contributor to the Diplomatic Courier, he regularly writes on Special Operations Strategy in the Great Powers paradigm, the military-civilian dynamic, and defense technology.
-Ethan holds a BA in International Relations from American Military University, an Information Systems Technology Degree from the Community College of the Air Force, and is currently pursuing a Master of Project Management program from Georgetown University.
+During his service, he conducted multiple combat deployments with a variety of Joint Special Operations teams.
+He is a Bronze Star recipient and has been awarded multiple Joint, Army, and Air Force Commendations, Joint Service Achievements, and combat action medals.
+He entered the policy community as the inaugural Military Fellow at the Center for the Study of the Presidency & Congress, and following separation from service he serves as the CSPC's Senior Fellow for National Security studies, researching defense strategy, policy, and global competition.
+As a contributor to the Diplomatic Courier, he regularly writes on Special Operations strategy in the strategic competition paradigm, the military-civilian dynamic, and future defense requirements.
+Ethan holds a BA in International Relations from American Military University, a Master of Project Management from Georgetown University, and is currently pursuing a Master of Global Security Studies from Johns Hopkins University.